Scottish Referendum United We Stay

 That’s a lot of people deciding what can and cannot happen, could it work, would there be enough freedom, but still strong enough to be United as one?

-All I know that change is coming and hope they really think things through, it’s a lifetime chance to make the United Kingdom move into the new age and the chance to be a pioneer in a new politics.
+All I know that change is coming and hope they think things through, it’s a lifetime chance to make the United Kingdom move into the new age and the opportunity to be a pioneer in a new politics.